hakavlad/nohang/README.md

     - `kill -INT $PID` (you can override the signal sent to the victim, $PID will be replaced by the victim's PID).
 - GUI notifications:
     - Notification of corrective actions taken and displaying the name and PID of the victim;
-    - Low memory warnings (displays available memory).
+    - Low memory warnings.
 - [zram](https://www.kernel.org/doc/Documentation/blockdev/zram.txt) support (`mem_used_total` as a trigger);
 - [PSI](https://lwn.net/Articles/759658/) ([pressure stall information](https://facebookmicrosites.github.io/psi/)) support;
-- Easy configuration with a commented [config file](https://github.com/hakavlad/nohang/blob/master/conf/nohang/nohang.conf.in).
+- Easy setup with configuration files ([nohang.conf](https://github.com/hakavlad/nohang/blob/master/conf/nohang/nohang.conf.in), [nohang-desktop.conf](https://github.com/hakavlad/nohang/blob/master/conf/nohang/nohang-desktop.conf.in)).

 ## Demo